PeerRich/flipgmbh/README.md

 # 🇩🇪 🇺🇸 FlipGmbH
 Rebase.co for German GmbH's.
-Flip your German GmbH to Delaware to be venture-compatible
+Flip your German GmbH to a Delaware C-Corp to be compatible for international venture funding.

 Inspired by rebase.co which helps remote workers migrate to Portugal, this project is dedicated to be a resource to help German Startup founders move ("flip") their GmbH to a Delaware C-Corp.